cindygraffin-pro/cloud-practitionner/readme.md

 **Elastic Beanstalk:**
 - Web App 3-tier: ELB -> EC2/ASG -> RDS/ElastiCache
+- easy to use service for deploying and scaling web apps and services (it provide server)
+- upload code, then Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring
 - developer centric view of deploying an app on AWS
 - it uses EC2, ASG, ELB, RDS, etc..
 - full control over the config